Pearls are personal and each is perfectly unique. The most important question we answer every day, is how do I select the perfect pearls?

 Pearl Types Used In Strands

-First let’s start with the biggest misconception many people have when they begin their search for the perfect pearl necklace: They believe they want natural pearls rather than cultured pearls.
+One of the biggest misconceptions many people have when they begin their search for the perfect pearl necklace is the belief they want natural pearls rather than cultured pearls.
 Trust me, though, you probably don’t want a strand of natural pearls.
 Pearl farming, or the practice of inducing pearl oysters to grow cultured pearls, replaced the natural pearl trade a full century ago.
 Natural pearls do still exist, but a fine strand may cost more than a million dollars.
 If a seller claims to carry inexpensive natural pearls, they are being misleading.

 There are four main varieties of cultured pearls commonly available today: Akoya, freshwater, Tahitian and South Sea pearls.
 Each offers something different and each can be magnificently beautiful.